State Programs

 What is the average amount in incentives expected for a typical project?

-Do Interruptible Gas clients qualify for incentives for therms saved?
+Do interruptible gas clients qualify for incentives for therms saved?

 Yes, as long as the interruptible gas client has an active account for gas service and pays the Societal Benefits Charge they are eligible for incentives from the program.